IBM/event-automation/_es_11.3/02-installing/02-planning.md

 <!-- **COMMENT:** _The terminology to use based on some research is: "multizone", "multiple availability zones", zone aware (n), zone-aware (adj), non-zone aware (n), and non-zone-aware (adj)._ -->

-### Geo-replication
+### Topic Mirroring

-Consider configuring [geo-replication](../../georeplication/about/) to aid your [disaster recovery](../../georeplication/disaster-recovery) and resilience planning.
+Consider configuring [geo-replication](../../georeplication/about/) or [MirrorMaker 2.0](https://strimzi.io/blog/2020/03/30/introducing-mirrormaker2/){:target="_blank"} to aid your [disaster recovery](../../georeplication/disaster-recovery) and resilience planning, by ensuring a copy of the event data is available in other regions.

-You can deploy multiple instances of {{site.data.reuse.es_name}} and use the included geo-replication feature to synchronize data between your clusters.
-Geo-replication helps maintain service availability.

-No additional preparation is needed on the origin cluster, {{site.data.reuse.es_name}} as geo-replication runs on the destination cluster.
+You can deploy multiple instances of {{site.data.reuse.es_name}} and use topic mirroring to synchronize data between your clusters to help maintain service availability.
+No additional preparation is required on the origin cluster because the mirroring component runs on the destination cluster.

-[Prepare your destination cluster](../configuring/#setting-geo-replication-nodes) by setting the number of geo-replication nodes during installation.

-Geo-replication is based on [MirrorMaker 2.0](https://strimzi.io/blog/2020/03/30/introducing-mirrormaker2/){:target="_blank"}, which uses Kafka Connect, enabling interoperability with other Kafka distributions.
+[MirrorMaker 2.0](https://strimzi.io/blog/2020/03/30/introducing-mirrormaker2/){:target="_blank"} is part of Apache Kafka and is therefore included with {{site.data.reuse.es_name}}.
+It uses Kafka Connect to mirror topics between separate Kafka clusters.
+In addition, {{site.data.reuse.es_name}} provides a [geo-replication](../../georeplication/about/) feature, which is built on MirrorMaker 2.0, and offers a simplified mechanism for setting up mirrored topics across multiple {{site.data.reuse.es_name}} environments.

-Use geo-replication to replicate data between {{site.data.reuse.es_name}} clusters.
-Use MirrorMaker 2.0 to move data between Event Streams clusters and other Kafka clusters.
+Use the [geo-replication](../../georeplication/about/) feature to easily perform basic replication of topics between {{site.data.reuse.es_name}} clusters.
+Use MirrorMaker 2.0 directly to move data between {{site.data.reuse.es_name}} clusters and other Kafka clusters, or when lower-level aspects also need to be replicated, such as offsets and topic configuration.

 ### Cruise Control